 THE CENTRE FOR DIGITAL ASSETS & DEMOCRACY

-The Centre for Digital Assets and Democracy (CFDAAD) has been built on the democratic principle that everybody should own and control their own assets, with the state and its agencies acting as enabling and directly accountable public servants whose role is to assist those who elect them.
+The Centre for Digital Assets and Democracy (CDAD) has been built on the democratic principle that everybody should own and control their own assets, with the state and its agencies acting as enabling and directly accountable public servants whose role is to assist those who elect them.

 About Us

-The Centre for Digital Assets and Democracy (CFDAAD) has been built on the democratic principle that everybody should own and control their own assets, with the state and its agencies acting as directly accountable public servants whose role is to enable.
+The Centre for Digital Assets and Democracy (CDAD) has been built on the democratic principle that everybody should own and control their own assets, with the state and its agencies acting as directly accountable public servants whose role is to enable.

 The entry of digital assets, which we use as an umbrella term including digital ledger technology and its evolutions, into the financial arena has provided opportunities for individuals and businesses to hold and control their assets with less intervention from state and financial institutions.